lvtao-sec/Advance/README.md

 # Advance
-RTFM!
-Automatic Assumption Discovery and VerificationDerivation from Library Document for API Misuse Detection
+This is the released code of Advance which is implemented in the CCS-2020 paper "from RTFM!
+Automatic Assumption Discovery and VerificationDerivation from Library Document for API Misuse Detection".